Gallifrey23/TW/_posts/technical-writing/2024-04-17-recommended-online-TW-course-and-resources.md

 >
 > Doctor Gao has been active on several Chinese social media platforms such as Bilibili, Weibo, Zhihu and has [his own website](https://gaozhijun.me/) which contains many other great articles and resources related to technical communications, language learning and translation apart from the list shown below.

+Doctor Gao has been kind enough to post some of his online courses and sessions on Bilibili and corresponding textbooks through Github and ReadtheDocs.
+All of the resources here are freely available online.
+If you are new to technical writing just like me, you can go through the courses and textbooks one by one as they are sequenced below.
+Alternatively, you can select whatever interests you and delve into that to learn more.

 * [技术写作：原理与实践(2020)](https://techcomm-book.readthedocs.io/zh-cn/latest/index.html)
 * [北大外院MTI讲座_技术写作概览_20200519](https://www.bilibili.com/video/BV1ak4y167go/?spm_id_from=333.999.0.0&vd_source=a9d1bc663dd1dfea91f90d753c79d394)